 - Flexibility is another of the well-mannered persons character traits.
 Even if the person is traditional, he or she is one who recognizes that there are necessary accommodations and modifications that must be made for the sake of cultural sensitivity.

 - Someone who knows proper etiquette deals with awkward situations with grace and poise.
-The world is filled with people who have never learned good manners.
+The world is filled with people who have never learned good manners or allowed their etiquette faux pas to become long-lasting bad habits.
 Understanding this and learning how to deal with it is essential for anyone who doesn't want to let others cause them to react in a negative way.

 How Did You Do?